Local AI

 A practical rule

-Do not tune everything at once.
-Change one runtime setting, run a real batch, and judge the result with your own files.
+Do not try to fine-tune individual runtime knobs.
+Pick the profile that matches your machine, run a real batch, and judge the result with your own files.